-The Nuclear Safety Net Bill is Good for New Jersey
+A Nuclear Safety Net is Good for New Jersey

-The price of New Jersey losing nuclear would be 6 times the cost of preserving it.
+The cost of New Jersey losing nuclear would be 6 times the cost of preserving it.

-Legislation provides significant consumer protections – if the need goes away, the support goes away.
+Legislation being considered provides significant consumer protections – if the need goes away, the support goes away.

-- The owners of a plant must open their books to New Jersey regulators to demonstrate a financial need, that need will be re-established periodically.
+- The owners of a plant must open their books to New Jersey regulators to demonstrate a financial need; that need will be re-certified every three years.

 - Payments to a plant would be offset by any direct or indirect support received through a federal or regional program to support nuclear.